-- The Status field lists the status of the current trace. - The Enabled? switch displays Yes if the trace is enabled; No if the trace is disabled. - The Name field displays the name of the trace.

-- The Agent field displays the name of the agent responsible for executing the trace. - The Last run field displays the date and time of the last execution of the trace. - The Next run field displays the date and time of the next scheduled execution of the trace. - The Created field displays the date and time that the trace was defined.
+- The Status field lists the status of the current trace. - The Enabled? switch displays Yes if the trace is enabled; No if it is disabled. - The Name field displays the name of the trace. - The Agent field displays the name of the agent responsible for executing the trace. - The Last run field displays the date and time of the last execution of the trace. - The Next run field displays the date and time of the next scheduled trace. - The Created field displays the date and time that the trace was defined.